-- The visual-band panorama above shows a 360o view from
+- The visual-band photographic panorama above shows a

 obscured by dust clouds, which produce the dark blots and rifts in the

 picture.
-For more information on the panorama, click here.
+For more information on the panorama and identification of

 - When we look in the plane of the Galaxy, we see many

-and Gemini.
-We also see the combined glow of millions of fainter,
+Orion, and Gemini.
+We also see the combined glow of millions of

-distant disk stars too faint to resolve individually.
-This is what
+fainter, distant disk stars too faint to resolve individually.
+This

 The center of the Galaxy is in the direction of Sagittarius,

-(at the center of the picture above) while the "anti-center."
-180
+(at the center of the picture above).
+To get a sense for the density

-degrees away, is in the direction of Auriga (at the left and
+direction of Auriga (at the left and right edges of the

-right edge of the picture).
-The Milky Way is less conspicuous toward
+picture).
+The Milky Way is less conspicuous toward Auriga because the